Use Shots to compare players within roles and remove bias from raw totals. Pair it with percentile views for quick context.

 How to interpret Shots

-Use Shots alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Shots alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group